alexandern17/test-readme/orchestration-app-readme/README.md

 ## Migrating from versions < 6.0.0

 Version 6.0.0 of the Thunderhead SDK introduced static methods and Kotlin top-level extension functions.
 Please see below to see how to migrate the SDK methods used in this example app from < 6.0.0.

-### Configuring the SDK

 ```kotlin
  // Old